BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 16 stroke:green,stroke-width:2.0px
     linkStyle 17 stroke:#55f,stroke-width:2.0px
 ```
-This time there's zero chance of correlation because the two remaining `ELIDED` elements each contain several (5) DIDs, drawn from the set of all DIDs.
+This time there's effectively zero chance of correlation because the two remaining `ELIDED` elements each contain several (5) identifiers, drawn from the set of all identifiers.
 There's no practical way to figure out what is in each bundle.

 In order to prove his participation, Paul creates an assertion, just like before:
 ```